ckriewall/books/README.md

 ### BookList

 - ~~Character limit for description~~
+- ~~Link to Amazon~~
-- Link to Buy on Amazon
+- Link to Amazon item page
-- Link to Details
+- Link to Details modal

 ### BookDetail